Boston Immigration Lawyers for Cancellation of Removal (10 Year Law)

-What Is a Cancellation of Removal/Deportation?
+What Is a Cancellation of Removal/Deportation (also known as the 10 Year Law)?

 Cancellation of Removal or Deportation is a limited form of relief available to certain permanent residents and nonpermanent residents.
 It allows some nonpermanent residents who are in removal proceedings before an immigration judge to avoid deportation if they meet specific requirements.